devhawala/dodo/readme.md

 emulators.
 NetHub listens on port 3333 for client connections (currently hard-coded).

-- Dodo server
+- **Dodo server**
 this is the program providing the XNS services.

-3 additional program components of Dodo services can be used if required:
-- NetHubGateway
+All supported services (clearinghouse, authentication, filing, printing etc.) can be provided by a single Dodo server instance, i.e. a single running Dodo server process, which connects to the NetHub.
+The only exception is printing, as the Courier protocol for printing only supports one printer service for a server machine, so each *additional* emulated print service therefore requires another Dodo process (using an own machine-id).
+It is however possible to distribute the provided XNS services over several Dodo server processes connected to the same NetHub, for example one Dodo server for the clearinghouse, authentication and mail services as well as the filing volume for desktops and user file drawers, a second for printing and a third for some data filing volumes.
+In such a distributed case all Dodo server instances must use the same clearinghouse database files (shared or identical copies).

-this is a NetHub client program that connects to a local PCap network device, implementing a gateway for XNS packets between a (more or less) real network and NetHub, allowing to attach emulators or potentially real machines that do not directly implement the NetHub protocol.
+Besides programs (emulators and Dodo server) connecting directly to the NetHub, other XNS clients can also use the Dodo XNS services through the **NetHubGateway**: this is a NetHub client program that connects to a local PCap network device, implementing a gateway for XNS packets between a (more or less) real network and NetHub, allowing to attach emulators or potentially real machines that do not directly implement the NetHub protocol.

+Two additional program components of Dodo services can be used if required:

-- NetSpy
+- **NetSpy**
 this is a "read-only program" connecting to the NetHub with the only purpose to receive all packets traveling in the virtual network and to dump the packet content to `stdout`; in addition to the raw packet content, it issues the recognized packet type specific structural data at the different layers (ethernet, IDP, PEX, SPP etc. headers, type specific payload).

-- FsUtil
+- **FsUtil**
 this file service utility allows to list folders in a Dodo file service folder, as well as importing or exporting files from/to the local file system.